jaredboice/daniel-san/README.md

             amount: -2357.11,
             type: STANDARD_EVENT, // see "Event Types" - import from constants.js
             frequency: MONTHLY,
-            dateStart: '2019-01-01', // date to start evaluating and processing this account
+            effectiveDateStart: '2019-01-01', // date to start evaluating and processing this account
-            dateEnd: null, // null dateEnd represents an ongoing account
+            effectiveDateEnd: null, // null effectiveDateEnd represents an ongoing account
             processDate: '30', // for MONTHLY events, this string represents the day within that month
             modulus: 1, // not required - see "Modulus/Cycle" to review this advanced feature
             cycle: 1, // not required - see "Modulus/Cycle" to review this advanced feature